 As part of an agency, you know the work will always be coming in.
 Though you don’t have the flexibility of working from home, and will often find yourself doing lots of overtime at the office.
 As an in-house designer though, you have a set wage and always know you’ll be able to make ends meet.

 Now, we will take a quick look at the hierarchical structure of the industry:

 Artworker positions are the ‘entry-level’ design jobs.
 Their role is to produce print-ready copy and can involve everything from typesetting and formatting to creating simple grid layouts and basic designs.

-They have a sound knowledge of all the graphic design software such as Photoshop, InDesign, and Illustrator.
+They have a sound knowledge of all the graphic design and editing software such as Photoshop, InDesign, and Illustrator.
 This is often the starting point for many people wanting to grow their

 Creative art workers are an essential part of any graphic design agency; helping with the mundane tasks, as well as having a real input into work with clients.

 2. Middle-Weight Designer

 Middle-weight designers are exactly that – the middle of the proverbial food chain.
 With a few years of creative experience under their belts, mid-level designers have much more freedom than art workers.